-A localized wavepacket around a hyperbolic fixed point in a quantum system with integrable classical (mean-field) limit undergoes a transition between different dynamical regimes driven by a leaking mechanism of phase space volume along classical separatrices.
-If located within the pre-Ehrenfest time scale, this dynamical transition imprints a characteristic kink structure to the scrambling as measured by the exponential form of out-of-time-order correlators.
-Specifically, the exponential growth changes from $2\ls $ to $\ls$ and the kink develops for $\hbarE\to 0$ where $\ls$ is the stability exponent of the fixed point.
-We have derived an analytical theory and shown how this behavior is actually directly related to the classical limit of the out-of-time-order correlators when their time dependence is governed by the separatrix dynamics emerging around an unstable FP.
+The OTOC associated with a wave packet that is localized around a hyperbolic fixed point in a quantum system with integrable classical (mean-field) limit undergoes a transition between different dynamical regimes, which is driven by a leaking mechanism of phase space volume along classical separatrices.
+If located within the pre-Ehrenfest time scale, this dynamical \resubmit{crossover} imprints a characteristic kink structure to the scrambling as measured by the exponential form of out-of-time-order correlators.
+Specifically, the exponential growth changes from $2\ls $ to $\ls$, and the kink develops for $\hbarE\to 0$, where $\ls$ is the stability exponent of the fixed point.
+We derived an analytical theory and showed how this behavior is directly related to the classical limit of the out-of-time-order correlators when their time dependence is governed by the separatrix dynamics emerging around an unstable fixed point.

-Following this picture, we have shown that squeezing the initial coherent state allows us to engineer the leaking time and thus the dynamical transition itself exactly as predicted by our analytical considerations.
+Following this picture, we showed that squeezing the initial coherent state allows us to engineer the leaking time and thus the dynamical transition itself exactly as predicted by our analytical considerations.

 If the phase-space localization scale of the initial state is strong enough, the leaking time is beyond the Ehrenfest time and we obtain the standard $2\ls$ exponent.
 In contrast, an uniform state starts to leak immediately and even before the ergodic time.
-Therefore, the infinite temperature OTOC growths only with the reduced exponent~$\ls$.
+Therefore, the infinite temperature OTOC grows only with the reduced exponent~$\ls$.

-We have supported our picture of the dynamical transition by means of extensive simulations on the experimentally accessible, and integrable, Bose-Hubbard dimer.
-The extremely clean fixed-point and separatrix structure of this systems allows us for a detailed study of the mechanism and the analytical expectations of Sec.~\ref{sec:OTOC_theory} are verified to an excellent degree.
+We supported our picture of the dynamical \resubmit{crossover} by means of extensive simulations on the experimentally accessible, and integrable, Bose-Hubbard dimer.
+The extremely clean fixed point and separatrix structure of this systems allows us for a detailed study of the mechanism, and the analytical expectations of Sec.~\ref{sec:OTOC_theory} are verified to an excellent degree.